Zombie (cocktail): History

 The cocktail is named in the lyrics for the song "Haitian Divorce" on the 1976 album The Royal Scam by Steely Dan.

+Preparation

+Preparing a cocktail consists of adding a glass of ice and all ingredients to a shaker or juicer (except for Rum 151, if it's included in the recipe at all), shaking the closed shaker vigorously for five seconds, and serving in a glass.
+Then pour the 151 rum over the mixture so that it lies on top of the other ingredients, and finally, garnish the glass with a slice of some fruit of your choice.

+Options

+One variation on the recipe is to keep the base of the various rum, brandy, and Bacardi varieties and substitute orange, pineapple, lemon, and grenadine juices for the pineapple and papaya juices.
+Another version is based on giving up brandy and substituting juices from sweeter flavors to more citrusy ones like lemon, pineapple and papaya.

+The zombie voodoo cocktail is a variation of the classic zombie cocktail.
+It contains unique ingredients like absinthe and blackberries that give it a distinctive flavor.
+This version retains the tropical base of the original zombie, but takes on a slightly different flavor thanks to the added ingredients.

 Tiki culture influence

-Due to the popularity of the cocktail during the Tiki craze and the fact that Beach kept his recipe secret and occasionally altered it, there are many variations of the Zombie served at other restaurants and bars (some tasting nothing like the original cocktail).
+Due to the popularity of the cocktail during the tiki craze, from the 1930s, and the fact that Beach kept his recipe secret and occasionally altered it, there are many variations of the zombie served at other restaurants and bars (some tasting nothing like the original cocktail).
 The word zombie also began to be used at other tiki themed establishments, such as at the Zombie Hut and Zombie Village.

-Trader Vic also listed a recipe for the Zombie in his 1947 Bartender's Guide.
+Trader Vic also listed a recipe for the zombie in his 1947 Bartender's Guide.
 Other competitors created drinks linked to the zombie.
 At Stephen Crane's Chicago Kon-Tiki Ports restaurant they featured a drink on the menu called The Walking Dead: "Makes the dead walk and talk.
-For those who want immediate action - meet the first cousin to the famous 'Zombie'.
+For those who want immediate action – meet the first cousin to the famous 'zombie'.
 Demerara 151 rum.
 90¢."